mindersec/minder/docs/docs/run_minder_server/run_the_server.md

 ### Authenticate minder
 At this point, you should have the following:

-- A PostgreSQL database and Keycloak instance running in containers
+- A PostgreSQL database and Keycloak and OpenFGA instances running in containers
 - A minder-server built from source running in a container
 - A GitHub application configured to provide access to a set of repositories